Bad things happen every day, and it would be naive of anyone to take on the role of a Pollyanna no matter what happens to them in life.

 There’s a chance that while going through the list of negative traits in a person, you come to a terrifying realization: That you ARE this person.

-This was me at one point, and I still find myself going there from time to time, but I’ve also been on a journey ever to figure out what triggers get me going down a negative spiral and how I end up getting myself stuck in an endless cycle of rumination.
+This was me at one point, and I still find myself going there from time to time, but I’ve also been on a journey ever since to figure out what triggers get me going down a negative spiral and how I end up getting myself stuck in an endless cycle of rumination.

 I’ve learned that feeling negative emotions like grief, sadness, anger or jealousy are perfectly normal and nothing to be ashamed about, but I have to make a conscious decision not to stay there by acknowledging and accepting what I’m feeling, and then understanding why these emotions are there.